mike-ward/Nancy.Pile/README.md

 - Bundles AngularJS HTML templates.

-- Won't minify files with ".min." in the file name.

 - Nuget package or include a single file in your current package.

 - Detects when files change and invalidates cache.